Non-Hermitian Floquet Topological Matter -- A Review: Conclusion and outlook

-Even with all these progresses, our knowledge about non-Hermitian Floquet topological matter is still quite limited.
-This is especially the case in systems beyond one spatial dimensions, with uncorrelated disorders and with many-body interactions.
+Even with all the progress mentioned above, our knowledge about non-Hermitian Floquet topological matter is still quite limited.
+This is especially the case for systems beyond one spatial dimension, with uncorrelated disorders, and with many-body interactions.
 Dynamical quantum phase transitions may exhibit unique critical signatures triggered by the non-Hermitian Floquet exceptional topology \cite{ZhouNHDQPT1,ZhouNHDQPT2,ZhouFDQPT1,ZhouFDQPT2,ZhouFDQPT3}.
 The entanglement and transport properties of non-Hermitian Floquet systems \cite{ZhouFESEE1} may also deviate significantly from their Hermitian or static counterparts.
 The exact connection between the topological phases of non-Hermitian Floquet Hamiltonians and the Floquet master equation (or Floquet Liouvillian) of driven open systems is unclear.
-More experimental efforts deserve to be made in order to realize and observe non-Hermitian Floquet phases with large topological invariants, many topological edge states and multiple topological phase transitions.
-All these facts imply that the area of non-Hermitian Floquet matter is still in its infancy, and many further developments are awaited to appear in the following years.
+More experimental efforts deserve to be made in order to realize and observe non-Hermitian Floquet phases with large topological invariants, many topological edge states, and multiple topological phase transitions.
+All these facts indicate that the area of non-Hermitian Floquet matter is still in its infancy, and further substantial developments are eagerly needed in this area.